Search our website

 We actually wrote another article on these “superpowers” in a separate article called 6 Dyslexic Superpowers which also talks about different celebrities that have dyslexia.

 If you do suspect dyslexia in a child ensure you get them assessed by a professional so that the child can be diagnosed and supported early on.
+Find out more about how IDL can help with dyslexia screening.

 For more information on IDL and how literacy software can help children living with dyslexia please click here.